 Shellfish mac and cheese – baked macaroni in a super silky sauce laced with flecks of sweet crab and succulent prawns.

 We might never have heard of mac and cheese if not for American president Thomas Jefferson.
-Apparently he fell in love with the dish while traveling in northern Italy at the beginning of the 19th century and brought the recipe home with him.
+Apparently, he fell in love with the dish while travelling in northern Italy at the beginning of the 19th century and brought the recipe home with him.

 Friends in the U.S tell me that as kids they grew up on mac and cheese.
 Not so here in Ireland.
 I can remember as a young lad hearing references to it on the T.V and never really knowing what it was.
 I grew up on spuds, and I wouldn’t have it any other way.
 The only pasta I was familiar with as a kid were the spaghetti hoops that came from a can.

-This isn’t much of a surprise given the fact we only really started eating pasta in any significant quantities here in the early 90’s.
-Tagliatelle, penne, and rigatoni where all unheard of in this part of the world before than.
+This isn’t much of a surprise given the fact we only really started eating pasta in any significant quantities here in the early ’90s.
+Tagliatelle, penne, and rigatoni were all unheard of in this part of the world before then.
 Foreign foods whose names we had trouble pronouncing let alone eating.

 Mac and cheese still isn’t as popular here as other pasta dishes like Carbonara or Bolognese.
 The best thing about the classic mac and cheese is that you can customise it to your own needs.
 You could do a veggie version with whatever’s in season.
 Or a meaty one with smoked chicken, pancetta, or chorizo.

-My own favourite way to do a mac and cheese is to infuse a classic bechamel with english mustard, Worcestershire sauce, and chives.
-Than toss in the pasta along with a couple of handfuls of tender young baby spinach leaves, crumble over some ripe Roquefort, and caramelize the whole concoction under a hot grill for a bowl of gooey goodness.
+My own favourite way to do a mac and cheese is to infuse a classic bechamel with English mustard, Worcestershire sauce, and chives.
+Then toss in the pasta along with a couple of handfuls of tender young baby spinach leaves, crumble over some ripe Roquefort, and caramelize the whole concoction under a hot grill for a bowl of gooey goodness.
 Ideal when you’re craving comfort food.

-You can than add any crustaceans you like to your intensely flavoured sauce.
+You can then add any crustaceans you like to your intensely flavoured sauce.
 I opted for crab (both the claws and some meat) and Dublin bay prawns for the most expensive mac and cheese I’ve ever made.
-If you wanted to push the boat out further and your wallet can take the pressure than scallops or lobster would be a tasty addition.
+If you wanted to push the boat out further and your wallet can take the pressure then scallops or lobster would be a tasty addition.